vuongducphuong/documentation/content/applications/general/voip/axivox.rst

    :align: center
    :alt: Integration of Axivox as VoIP provider in an Leansoft database

-Configure the VOIP user in the Odoo's user
+Configure the VOIP user in the Leansoft's user
 ------------------------------------------

 Go to :menuselection:`Settings --> Users & Companies --> Users`, then open the user's form you want